O-Morgan/HTML-Training-Project/README.md

-# HTML Webpage Project Training
+# HTML Web Page Project Training

 To build this page I will be using inline style formatting which is considered outdated, but it's handy to use as a beginner to grasp some key fundamentals.
 CSS is now used to style pages which is much more effective with page layouts that are more responsive with mobile devices.